Tag archives: asteroids

 The WISE telescope scanned the entire sky in the infrared from January 2010 to February this year.
 The researchers began looking for data for an Earth-bound Trojan using data from NEOWISE – a WISE mission that focused in part on near-Earth objects (NEOs), such as asteroids and comets.
 NEOs are bodies that pass within 45 million kilometres of Earth’s path around the Sun.
 The NEOWISE project observed more than 155,000 asteroids in the main belt between Mars and Jupiter, and more than 500 NEOs, discovering 132 that were previously unknown.
 The team found two Trojan candidates – of these, 2010 TK7 was confirmed as an Earth Trojan after follow-up observations were made using the Canada–France–Hawaii Telescope in Hawaii.

 2010 TK7 is roughly 300 metres in diameter, at a distance of about 80 million kilometres from Earth.
 It has an unusual orbit that traces a complex motion near the Lagrange points in the plane of the Earth’s orbit, although it also moves above and below the plane.
 The asteroid’s orbit is well defined and remains stable for at least 10,000 years.
-For the next 100 years, it will not come closer to the Earth than 24 million kilometres.
+For the next 100 years, it will not come closer to the Earth than 24 million kilometres (by angela).
 An animation, with a Star Wars worthy soundtrack, showing the orbit can be found below.
 (Image and video credit: Paul Wiegert, University of Western Ontario, Canada.)

 A handful of other asteroids also have orbits similar to Earth.
 Such objects could make excellent candidates for future robotic or human exploration.
 Unfortunately, asteroid 2010 TK7 has not been deemed worthy of exploration because it travels too far above and below the plane of Earth’s orbit, and so would require a large amount of fuel to reach it.